xspec/xspec/tutorial/under-the-hood/Compilation.md

 ## Variables

 The `x:variable` element in the XSpec namespace defines an XSpec variable.
 Any number of `x:variable` elements can occur as a child of `x:description` or `x:scenario`.
-In `x:scenario`, an `x:variable` element can occur before or after `x:context`, `x:call`, `x:apply` (not implemented yet), or `x:expect`.
+In `x:scenario`, an `x:variable` element can occur before or after `x:context`, `x:call`, or `x:expect`.
 XSpec variables can be redefined locally, but names of global XSpec variables must be unique.
 XSpec variables can be referenced in XPath expressions, such as in `@select` and `@test` attributes.

 The first example shows how an XSpec variable maps to an `xsl:variable` element in generated XSLT code or a `let` statement in generated XQuery code.